snwilliams/cs370-term-project/README.md

 ## Docker
 ### After setting Dockerfile :
+Dockerfile path:
+cs370-term-project/app/Dockerfile

 ### Dockerfile:
-### command use to build broject:
+### command use to build & run broject:
+* To use docker command you should be inside app directory.

-* `docker build --tag cs370-project` Here docker start execute the command and writes our image based on those commands and name our image as "cs370-project"
+* `docker build --tag cs370-project .` Here docker start execute the command and writes our image based on those commands and name our image as "cs370-project"
+* `docker run -p 8080:8080 --name cs370 -d cs370-project` Here we connect the container to the browser with port 8080.
+* `docker run cs` runs the container.

+Stop/remove the container:
+* `docker stop cs370` stops the container.
+* `docker rm cs370` remove the container.

-### Commands use to run project :
+### Commands use with the project :

  When you do

 * `docker images`

-you can see cs370-project image build seccusfully.
+you can see cs370-project image build successfully.

 To run image

-* `docker run cs370-project`
+* `docker run cs370`

-For now we are in a default prot http://localhost:3000
+For now we are in a default prot http://localhost:8080

 ### Other command
 - `docker ps` shows the current process, and weather something run in the system
 - `docker ps -a`shows your every thing.
 - `docker start cs370-project`start the project in the system
 - `docker stop` stop the project
+- `curl http://localhost:8080` To check out the localhost connection.